Diversity and Inclusion

 Fostering diversity among students, researchers, and faculty is a priority for our department.
 We work to create an inclusive environment and are committed to improving the representation of minority groups within the field of ecology and evolution.
 Such a diversity brings together a wide range of experiences and worldviews enriching the overall graduate school experience.
 We encourage students from a diverse range of backgrounds to apply to our PhD program.

 The Department of Ecology and Evolutionary Biology has a Diversity, Equity and Inclusion Committee.
 This committee includes faculty, graduate student, postdoc and staff members.
-It meets monthly during semester.
+It meets monthly during semester: Megan Greischar (co-LDI), Ashley Heim, Patty Jordan, Andrés López Sepulcre, Cat Mejia, Jeremy Searle (co-LDI), Kathy Stenehjem.

-In-depth information and links for relevant awards, directories and partnerships.
+In-depth information and links for relevant programs, awards, directories, literature and other resources by topic area.